Raykosan/ComfyUI_RaykoStudio/README.md

 - **Auto-Resizing & Scrollable List** - The node automatically adjusts its height, with smooth scrolling for long lists.
 - **Quick update** - When adding a new LoRA to the 'loras' folder, you do not need to reload ComfyUI or the browser page.
 Just click the ✔️ Update LoRA list button.

+### Adding and Managing LoRAs
+1. Click **➕ Add LoRA** to open the selector.
+Search or browse the tree, and click a LoRA to add it.
+2. Use the **⋮⋮** handle on the left of each row to drag and drop LoRAs into your desired order.

 ### 💾 Preset System
 - **Save & Load** - Save your current LoRA configurations (including strengths and enabled states) as named presets.
 - **Quick Access** - Instantly apply complex LoRA stacks with a single click.